5 Destinations That are Expensive for Employers

 The USA is another expensive global employee destination.
 Immigrant workers earn an average annual salary of $185,119.
 If you are in the right industry, you will have numerous opportunities to make a very high income.
 You can also expect decent benefits packages apart from your monthly salary.
 Expats usually enjoy higher disposable income in the major US cities as compared to European expat hubs like London, where the cost of living is extremely high.
 Tax rates vary across states, but they can be easily borne as the salaries on offer are quite high in the US.
 Also, keep in mind that health insurance for expat employees in the USA is much more expensive than posting an employee almost anywhere else in the world.

 Hong Kong is the third name in the list of top paying nations for expats.
 Expats can expect a salary of $172,678 per annum.
-At present they are earning more than what they could have earned in Singapore, which is also a popular Asian expat destination.
+At present they are earning more than what they could have earned while living in Singapore, which is also a popular Asian expat destination.
 Ideal for expatriates with families, most of the global expats in Hong Kong are in the age group of 34-54 years.
 It is also estimated that 37% of the expats in Hong Kong have children who study in international schools.
 The high quality of childcare and education in this country makes it an expat’s haven for sure.
 The low tax rate for Hong Kong is also attractive.
 The Allianz global health plan is a great choice for expatriates residing in this exciting city.

 As an expat, you can fetch a salary of $178,706 per year if you are working in mainland China.
 Salaries of expats may vary depending on skillset, experience, and proficiency in the Mandarin language.
 In the last few years, local graduates with adequate experience are filling the mid-level positions.
 However, hiring expats for senior roles still the norm in domestic as well as international companies.
 Expats can continue to negotiate for higher salaries if they have enough experience in working within China apart from being able to communicate in Mandarin Chinese.
 TFG Global, which operates Expat Financial, is very experienced in covering expat employees in China.
 Note that most expats in China will be located in one of the major cities, such as Beijing or Shanghai.